-Is Limon, Costa Rica worth visiting?
+Is Limon, Costa Rica, worth visiting?
 What are the top attractions?
 Well, it depends on which Limon you are speaking of.
-There is Puerto Limon, which is a port city located in the larger Limon Region.
+There is Puerto Limon, a port city, the largest city in Costa Rica, and the capital of Limón province, located in the larger Limon Region.
 We pulled into Puerto Limon when we took our cruise.
 However, we did not stay there for long.
-We ventured into the region of Limon, where we will show you the top attractions to visit.
+Instead, we ventured into the region of Limon, where we will show you the top attractions to visit.
 In short, the answer is yes, but there is plenty to know about the region and what it has to offer.

-Limon the region and Puerto Limon, the town where many cruise ships come into the port.
-Costa Rica’s Caribbean side has a great atmosphere and an even more interesting history.
-Limon is mostly known for its creole and black population.
+Limon, the region, and Puerto Limon, where many cruise ships come into the port.
+Costa Rica’s Caribbean Province has a great atmosphere and an even more interesting history.
+Limon is mainly known for its creole and black population.
 It differs from the rest of Costa Rica.
-It has a unique set of its own styles, languages, and ways of life.
+It has unique styles, languages, and ways of life.

 Table of Contents